Irony95/VR-projecty/README.md

 # VR-projecty

 This repo contains the code for the an arduino VR controller, and the unity project that works with the controller.
-The code is like super badly written, so feel free to change, update and copy if u want to lol.
+The code is like super badly written, and still has a lot of bugs that i dont have time to fix.
+So feel free to change, update and copy if u want to, just make sure to fix and tidy things up :).

 The arduino uses a magnetometer, gyroscope, acelerometer for the upper arm rotation measurement, a potentiometer for the forearm rotation measurement, and some buttons for the inputs.
 The data are all sent to the unity code.